kurniawano/ictpsp.github.io/_Notes/Basic_Structures.md

 ## Summary

-In this section, we introduced to you the three basic structures, sequential, branch and iterative.
+In this section, we introduced the three basic structures: sequential, branch, and iterative.
 The basic structure is sequential.
-However, the branch structure actually is the one that creates flexibility in our computer programs as it allows us to choose what to do depending on some conditions.
-In fact, the iterative structure is based on the branch structure as it chooses to repeat certain block of steps depending on some conditions.
+However, the branch structure is the one that creates flexibility in our computer programs, as it allows us to choose what to do depending on some conditions.
+In fact, the iterative structure is based on the branch structure, as it chooses to repeat a certain block of steps depending on some conditions.

-We also introduce how you can write down your **C**oncrete Cases and **D**esign of Algorithm.
-We showed you how to iterate over your design of algorithm using both pseudocode and flowchart.
+We also introduced how you can write down your **C**oncrete Cases and **D**esign of Algorithm.
+We showed you how to iterate over your design of an algorithm using both pseudocode and flowchart.
 In subsequent lessons, we will focus on pseudocode to design our algorithm.